JamesLTaylor/QuantSA/Documentation/pages/home/home_projects.md

 The setup project ensures that the client has the required .NET framework and automatically adds the correct verison of the add-in to all installed versions of Excel.

-## QuantSASetupLite.sln

-A simpler installer that does nothing other than package the files but does not require any licenses to produce.